Prefers wet marshy sites in meadows, along strems, irrigation ditches, often growing with its roots in water.

 Animals that experience severe convulsions from the water hemlock develop muscle degeneration.

-Intravenous administration of sodium pentobarbital at the onset of seizures prevents lethal cardiac and skeletal muscle degeneration.
+Intravenous administration of either a single 10mg/kg or 1 mg/kg dose of diazepam (repeated as needed), immediately controlled convulsions and prevented death in goats poisoned with C. maculata (1).
+Intravenous administration of sodium pentobarbital (20mg/kg) with 75 mg atropine (intramuscular) at the onset of seizures prevented lethal cardiac and skeletal muscle degeneration and death in ewes (2).
+Direct comparison of these 2 treatments indicated better responses to diazepam.
 Laxatives may be beneficial by helping to remove the plant from the digestive system.
 Vomiting should be induced in dogs and people suspected of eating water hemlock.
 Artificial respiration should be given where possible if respiratory failure occurs.
 The use of dilute acetic acid orally in cattle has been reported beneficial in neutralizing the toxin.

 Heart muscle degeneration develops in animals that experience convulsions.
 The more severe the convulsions the worse the heart degeneration, and the poorer the prognosis